telerik/winforms-docs/controls/bindingnavigator/getting-started.md

 # Getting Started

-The following tutorial will demonstrate how to get __RadBindingNaviagator__ up and running:
+The following tutorial will demonstrate how to get __RadBindingNavigator__ up and running:

 1\.Place __RadBindingNaviagator__ control and BindingSource component on a form.